 As a horticulture student, when the subject of IPM was introduced, I wanted to cry.
 I preferred studying the plants, not the bugs that ate them or the methods by which to prevent and manage those bugs.
 But every subject has its tedious side, and every garden its bugs and diseases.
 The topic is necessary. .

 Here’s the definition of IPM for the home gardener from Iowa State University:

 Integrated pest management (IPM) is the combination of actions and decisions gardeners make to protect the home garden, lawn, and landscape from unacceptable damage caused by insects, plant diseases, weeds, and other destructive pests.
 IPM is not one specific action or tactic; it is the combination of all actions that reduce the impact of pests while minimizing negative effects on the environment.

-IPM combines several actions--some before you even plant your plants--to prevent the pests and diseases in the first place.
-Look at this way.
+Integrated Pest Management combines several actions–some before you even plant your plants–to prevent pests and diseases in the first place.
+Look at it this way.
 Plants, like people, when stressed, get sick.
-Bugs show up, diseases arrive, and weeds win the battle because plants are to stressed to fight back.
+Bugs show up, diseases arrive, and weeds win the battle because plants are too stressed to fight back.
 So, we begin our actions in the planning phase.
-It's called cultural controls.
+It’s called cultural controls.

 - Plant only what is hardy to your area.
 Check for your zone here.
 Then always check plant tags for the zone hardiness of the plant.

 - Choose the right plant for the right spot.
 A full sun plant really does need full sun, defined as five hours of direct sunlight a day.
 Shade plants need protection from the afternoon sun, and so forth.